jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

-For my use case, I can use configuration management to install a complete list of packages and install many "dotfiles", the configuration files which define the behavior of bash, vim, atom, etc.
+For my use case, I can use configuration management to install a complete list of packages and install many "dotfiles", the configuration files which define the behavior of Bash, Vim, Atom, etc.

 ### Ansible